jaeseung16/BlochEquationsForProtonExchangeInAqueousSolution/README.md

----
-title: Bloch equations for proton exchange reactions in an aqueous solution
-layout: page
----

 # Bloch equations for proton exchange reactions in an aqueous solution

 The MATLAB codes to produce Figures 1, 2, and 4 in Ref.
 [1].